World Politics and Wise Leadership

 PLSC 250: Introduction to International Relations

-This course will meet all the course requirements of PLSC 250: Introduction to International Relations, that counts for the political science and global studies majors, and satisfies elective requirements for other programs at the University of Richmond.
+This course will meet all the course requirements of PLSC 250: Introduction to International Relations, which counts for the political science and global studies majors, and satisfies elective requirements for other programs at the University of Richmond.

 IDST 190: World Politics and Wise Leadership Seminar